aarongelf/aarongelf.github.io/real_estate_cleaning.md

 author: Aaron Gelfand
 categories: Data-Science
 published: true
 excerpt: Thinking of buying a home in Calgary?
-This daata story dives into real estate trends, analyzing pricing, sales pattern, and market competitiveness.
+This data story dives into real estate trends, analyzing pricing, sales patterns, and market competitiveness.
 From price per square foot to seasonal fluctuations, discover key insights to help first-time buyers and investors make informed decisions.
 ---